flozz/img2gb/README.rst

       -a, --alternative-palette
                             invert the colors to allow tiles to be used with the sprites alternative palette
-      -n NAME, --name NAME  name of the tileset (used for variable names in generated code, default=TILESET)
+      -s, --sprite8x16      Rearrange the tiles to be used in 8x16 sprites -n NAME, --name NAME  name of the tileset (used for variable names in generated code, default=TILESET)